boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    * Local Segment:
       The Local segment either connects two NFs within a given site or connects a NF to the TN.
 In the first case, the realization of the segment is  driven by the 5G Orchestration without any involvement of the IETF NSC or TNO.
-In the second case, the realization of this segment partially relies on the IETF NSC/TNO for the configuration of the TN-side of the segment (e.g. the configuration of the attachment circuit on a PE interface).
+In the second case, the realization of this segment partially relies on the IETF NSC/TNO for the configuration of the TN-side of the segment (e.g., the configuration of the attachment circuit on a PE interface).
 Generally, the Local Segment is a datapath local to a site with a potential extension to reach the TN.
-A site can be (but not limited to): a Data Center (DC), a Point of Presence (PoP), a Central Office (CO), or a virtualized infrastructure in a Public Cloud.
+A site can be (but not limited to): a Data Center (DC), a Point of Presence (PoP), a
+      Central Office (CO), or a virtualized infrastructure in a Public Cloud.